BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 #### 1. Configure your App.razor

 First you will have to determine which Blazor implementation should display the Cookie Consent user interface.
 It can either be rendered with Blazor WebAssembly or Blazor Server.

+> **Note**
+>
+> If you, for example, choose to render in Blazor WebAssembly, the main `CookieConsentHandler` will need to be configured to render in WebAssembly.
+>
+> If you're running interactive Blazor Server components in the same project too and wish to be able to interact with the library there as well, for example to perform a `CookieConsentCheck`, you'll need to add a `CookieConsentInitializer` to render on the server which will hook everything up to communicate with the client project.
+If you're not running Blazor Server components or do not need to interact with them there, you can omit this initializer.
+>
+> The same applies the other way around if you're rendering the UI in Blazor Server and have WebAssembly components interacting with the cookie library, then the handler must be on the server and the initializer on the client.

 ##### 🅰️ If you choose to render it with Blazor WebAssembly, add the following beneath your router: